iegemci/Bandhook-Kotlin/Readme.md

 ##How to use this project

+You can use Android Studio or Intellij to work with this repository.

 First thing you will need to compile this project is to get an [API Key from Last.fm](http://www.lastfm.es/api).
 It will we used to connect to the service that will provide artists info.
 Then create the next String resource in a `config.xml` file:

 ```xml
 <string name="last_fm_api_key">YOUR_KEY</string>
 ```

+Two plugins for Android Studio are also required: `Kotlin` and `Kotlin Extensions for Android`

 Many ideas on how this project is organized were taken from [Clean Contacts](https://github.com/PaNaVTEC/Clean-Contacts/blob/master/Readme.md) project, by [PaNaVTEC](https://github.com/PaNaVTEC).
 There are some slight differences, but reading [How to start section](https://github.com/PaNaVTEC/Clean-Contacts/blob/master/Readme.md#how-to-start-with-this-repository) will be helpful.

 The project is divided in 5 modules, each of one represents a different layer.
-This project only uses an Android module, app, that can be considered a configuration module that will implement all the necessary dependencies the rest of layers will use.
+This project only uses an Android module, `app`, that can be considered a configuration module that will implement all the necessary dependencies the rest of layers will use.

 #License